Daniel Sieradski

 Daniel Jonathan Sieradski (born June 19, 1979) is an American writer and activist.
 He was the founding publisher and editor-in-chief of Jewschool, a left-wing Jewish weblog.
+He has been identified as an Orthodox Jew and an anarchist.

 Career

-In 2001, Sieradski, founded Jewschool, which was called "influential" by Cnet.
-Sieradski has also worked as a web designer and digital strategist with several Jewish organizations, including the Jewish Telegraphic Agency.
+In 2001, Sieradski, founded Jewschool, which was called "influential" by CNET.
+He has also worked as a web designer and digital strategist with several Jewish organizations, including the Jewish Telegraphic Agency.

 Activism

 Googlebomb

 In 2004, Sieradski organized a so-called googlebomb, an attempt at manipulating Google's search rankings.
 Responding to outrage over the placement of an antisemitic website atop the results on Google's search for the term "Jew" and a call for Google to censor its search results led by Steven Weinstock, Sieradski organized a campaign which replaced the site Jew Watch with Wikipedia's entry on Jews.

 Corner Prophets

 Sieradski organized hip-hop concerts with Israeli and Palestinian rappers, with a defunct project called Corner Prophets, with the stated intention of promoting peace and coexistence through the arts.
 He has also been a DJ on the jointly-operated Israeli-Palestinian FM radio station All For Peace which broadcasts from Ramallah.